Indian Association for the Cultivation of Science: Administration

-At its inception, the IACS was headed by a President, with the Honorary Secretary responsible for the day-to-day running of the Society.
+At its inception, the IACS was headed by a president, with the Honorary Secretary responsible for the day-to-day running of the Society.
 Until 1911, the office of President was de facto held by the Lieutenant-Governor of Bengal, when the Lieutenant-Governor (Governor from 1912) became the co-patron of the Society alongside the Viceroy of India, whose office-holders were automatically Patrons of the Society until 1947.
 Following India's independence in 1947, the administration of the IACS was reconstituted, with the designation of "Honorary Director" substituted for "Honorary Secretary."
 The Director's prefix of "Honorary" was dropped in 1953.
+Post 1947, according to Article 12 of the Constitution of India status of the institute has changed.